-Reiner Knizia's Robot Master for iPhone review
+Reiner Knizia's Robot Master for iPhone full review

 Robot Master is a ridiculously addictive 59p puzzler from Dr. Reiner Knizia and sold through Conlan Rios.

 The game is more complicated to describe than it is to play.
 Once you understand the game, it’s delightful - and delightfully frustrating.
 Basic gameplay works like this: You’re presented with a five-by-five grid.
 On each turn, you’re presented with a card featuring a number from 0 through 5.